avighub/avighub/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=avighub&label=Profile%20views&color=0e75b6&style=flat" alt="avighub" /> </p>

 <h3 align="left">About Me:</h3>
-<p>I am a passionate Test Engineer from India with more than 8 years of IT industry experience.
+<p>I am a passionate Test Engineer from India with more than 11 years of IT industry experience.
 <br>I like to learn and apply the technologies to improve the testing experience and produce a better quality of software.
-<br>I am curious and thoughtful person, who likes to participate in communities , events , conferences to meet, network and learn various areas in Testing.
+<br>I am a curious and thoughtful person, who likes to participate in communities, events, and conferences to meet, network and learn various areas in Testing.

 </p>